sunrise2575/AutoAVS/README.md

                     // This example means that:
                     //   The 1st stream will be video

-                    // You can omit "select_if" and "select_priority"
+                    // You can omit "select_prefer" and "select_priority"
                     // Which means that you choose 0-th video stream whatever it is

                     // You can write "copy_if" here